 “We expect to see some legal work experience from our training contract applicants,” say Lindner and Dent.
 “You don't have to have done our vacation scheme here or one at another firm, but you do need to show commercial experience.”
 They go on to mention “we're client-facing and place a huge emphasis on teamwork, so if you've done something like sport, drama or volunteering, we want to hear about that too.”

-The firm invites 150 applicants to an assessment day that involves an interview with two partners (or a partner and an associate), a written assessment, a drafting exercise and a group exercise.
+The firm invites the strongest applicants to an assessment day that involves an interview with two partners (or a partner and a senior associate), a written assessment, and a group negotiation exercise.
 The interview aims to test an applicant's motivations for joining NRF, their commitment to the law and their commercial knowledge.
-Meanwhile the assessment and exercises aim to measure thinking and writing skills, and how well someone works as part of team.
+Meanwhile, the assessment and exercise aim to measure thinking and writing skills, and how well someone works as part of a team.
+The written assessment in particular is “more focused on what we do as a business,” Lindner explains.

 The day includes lunch with the current trainees, a tour of the building and even an afternoon tea.
 “It is quite a full-on day, but we've deliberately designed it to be like that,” our sources tell us.
 “We want to give people a real impression of what we're like as a business, and we want to see how they respond to that.”